 - Revisions to cognate requirements.

-- Changes in foreign language requirements.
+- Changes to foreign language requirements.

-- Revisions to thesis/capstone project requirements for a master’s program.
+- Revisions to thesis/capstone project requirements.

 - Addition of a new sub-plan or cancellation of an existing one.